Understanding the Problem

 This means: The item should be innovative, novel, and unique.

-How to optimize your score: This item should make you go, "Aha!
+How to optimize the score: This item should make you go, "Aha!
 Wow!"
 Unrelated items should be synthesized to create a new idea.

 This means: The element should be a vital, crucial part of your solution.

-How to optimize your score: The element should be vitally important to the solution and the presentation would be less successful if the element was gone.
+How to optimize the score: The element should be vitally important to the solution and the presentation would be less successful if the element was gone.

-This means: Your team is effective, efficient, and collaborative.
+This means: The team is effective, efficient, and collaborative.

-How to optimize your score: Leadership and team roles should be easily identifiable, and diversity of skills should be evident.
+How to optimize the score: Leadership and team roles should be easily identifiable, and diversity of skills should be evident.

 This means: Is the device functional, effective, efficient, and reliable?

-How it's scored: Your device will earn higher marks if it operates as your team intended it to, if it is designed to adequately solve its task, if all of the device's pieces have a meaningful purpose, and if it works every time it is used.
-If your team's device fails during the Presentation, your scores for this area may be impacted.
+How it's scored: The team's device will earn higher marks if it operates as your team intended it to, if it is designed to adequately solve its task, if all of the device's pieces have a meaningful purpose, and if it works every time it is used.
+If your team's device fails during the Presentation, the scores for this area may be impacted.

 This means: Does the device use a new, unique, original, or creative manner to carry out or accomplish a task?

-How it's scored: Your device will earn higher marks if it is designed in an innovative manner or if it uses out-of-the-box methods to complete its desired task.
-If your team's device fails during the Presentation, your scores for this area may be slightly impacted, but your scores will be based more so on the device's core concept as opposed to its reliability.
+How it's scored: The team's device will earn higher marks if it is designed in an innovative manner or if it uses out-of-the-box methods to complete its desired task.
+If the team's device fails during the Presentation, your scores for this area may be slightly impacted, but your scores will be based more so on the device's core concept as opposed to its reliability.

 How it's scored: A vehicle propulsion system would be scored higher if completely created by the team from scratch, it would scored less if using commercially available parts, a store-bought entire system/vehicle would not be allowed.
 Original characters would need to be somebody that does not exist now or in the past.
 Original music can be an original composition, or an exiting arrangement performed in an original way.